-Pharmacy students work hard.
-After the initial pre-pharmacy years (freshman and sophomore years) balancing coursework alongside rotations in the first professional year (Professional year 1 or the equivalent of junior year) can be challenging but students can enjoy sports and personally fulfilling extra curricular activities, many do.
-See, for example, left, pharmacy student Kailey Mandigo […][Read More]
+After the initial pre-pharmacy years (freshman and sophomore years) balancing coursework alongside rotations in the first professional year (Professional year 1 or the equivalent of junior year) can be challenging but students do have time to enjoy sports and personally fulfilling extra curricular activities.
+Classes and faculty become family and there are plenty of opportunities for […][Read More]

 The University of Connecticut is a Research I institution, as well as one of the nation’s land grant and sea grant colleges.
 In addition to teaching, faculty members are expected to engage in research and other scholarly activities.
 Service and outreach are also essential components of the faculty’s mission.
 You can learn more about some […][Read More]

 Connect with UConn Pharmacy, Connect to the World.

 Become a trusted health professional as a graduate of the UConn School of Pharmacy.
 Rigorous academic exploration, groundbreaking research, and impactful community involvement will prepare you to lead in the health care industry.
 Pharmacists make a difference in people’s lives, whether interacting with patients at a pharmacy, discovering tomorrow’s health care solutions in a biopharmaceutical lab, or providing life-saving medications in a hospital or long-term care facility.

 At UConn you will build a solid academic foundation of pre-pharmacy courses under the guidance of your advisor.
 Apply as a pre-pharmacy major or consider our Special Program In Pharmacy.
 The four-year pharmacy professional program begins after two undergrad years.